cop1000/actions-hello-world/responses/e-no-run.md

 | The `main.workflow` file isn't inside the `.github` folder. | [Move `main.workflow`](https://help.github.com/articles/moving-a-file-to-a-new-location/) to `.github`.                                                                                         |
 </details>

- Next time you push, your action will try to run again.
-I'll respond when I get another status from your issue.
+ Next time you push, your action will try to run.
+I'll respond when that occurs.